xiongll66/Voting-System/Project2/README.md

 # User Input Required at Runtime
-When run the program, user will be prompted to provide input depending on the type of perfer algorithm.

-1. Ballot file
-- Enter ballot file's name:
+When running the program, a file selection pop up will appear for the user to choose ballot file(s).

-### Addition input if STV algorithm:
+### Additional input if STV ballot file(s) are chosen:
 - Enter a file name for generate an audit file:
 - Choose whether to shuffle ballots before processing: 1 - true to shuffle, 0 - false to shuffle